Flyvs/Game/README.md

 - remember to install a package to convert the script into an exe (for example [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/))

 ### CONTROLLER CONFIGS

+- technically works with every controller; index changes depending on which controller you plug in and use

 - PS5 Controller configs: